Philippines Socioeconomic Panel Survey (PSPS)

 One major constraint in evaluating the effectiveness of social programs is the lack of long-term and high-quality data.
 Most data collection efforts focus on a few variables of interest relevant to a particular policy question or impact evaluation and are conducted at a single point in time.
 However, panel studies have the potential to provide rich data by regularly tracking individuals over an extended period of time on a wide range of dimensions.

-Innovations for Poverty Action (IPA) Philippines and the Global Poverty Research Lab (GPRL) at Northwestern University have partnered with the Philippines Institute for Development Studies (PIDS) and the University of the Philippines School of Economics (UPSE) to launch a twenty-year panel survey, tracking a sample of rural households in over 500 barangays in Western Visayas.
-The survey will cover demographic information, economic indicators, and key priority sectors in the Philippines, such as education, livelihoods, health, and migration.
+Innovations for Poverty Action (IPA) Philippines and the Global Poverty Research Lab (GPRL) at Northwestern University have partnered with the Philippines Institute for Development Studies (PIDS) and the University of the Philippines School of Economics (UPSE) to launch a twenty-year panel survey, tracking approximately 13,500 rural households across Western Visayas.
+The survey will cover demographic information, economic indicators, and key priority sectors in the Philippines, such as education, livelihoods, health, and migration (see full questionnaire here).
+By targeting a specific region in the Philippines, we are able to deepen our understanding of household circumstances and choices over the years, avoiding being “thinly spread” across the whole archipelago while only capturing a fraction of these complex variables.

-Planned Studies Supported by the PSPS
+Studies Leveraging the PSPS

 Partners